-Have the resources in place to facilitate one-to-one conversations
+Have the resources in place for two-way chat

 A strong SMS strategy doesn’t simply push content at subscribers and then promptly forget about them.
 One of the stand out benefits of text marketing is it allows brands to treat every customer like the individual they are.
 You should be prepared to engage each person you contact via SMS in a succession of ongoing one-to-one conversations in-channel.
 In fact, 86% of online shoppers actively prefer this kind of proactive customer support.

 This so-called “conversational commerce” unlocks a whole new form of brand-customer relationship, based on two-way personalised dialogue - but it is not easy for a brand to master at scale.
 Chatbots, whose functionality has improved significantly in recent years are undoubtedly part of the solution.

 However, there is always a limit to the complexity of interaction they can support, so must be supplemented by a designated human customer service rep(s) who can jump in and solve problems seamlessly.
 These kinds of dedicated resources don’t just appear overnight, and brands must consider how to put them in place when planning an SMS campaign.

 Nail your content

 An SMS campaign is a long term play - it’s about consistently promoting your brand, nurturing an audience, providing stellar customer support and ultimately, converting.
 All of this takes time to develop, so it’s no good just having a week’s worth of content then rapidly running out of things to say.
 Plan a coherent campaign which aligns with your existing brand messaging and have a strong pipeline of content in place to support it.